 Only a very brief description of the address was entered on the return, but all household occupants were recorded for the first time.
 The address was rarely written at all in villages because it was not considered to be necessary.

-Sometimes the enumerator would record exact ages, which is a great help to the family historian because it makes it easier to trace their baptism.
+Sometimes the enumerator recorded exact ages, which is a great help to the family historian because it makes it easier to trace their baptism.

 Members of the Army